mit-rss/visual_servoing/README.md

 Many existing packages including [OpenCV](https://docs.opencv.org/2.4/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.html#findhomography) can be used to compute homography matrices.
 In `scripts/homography_transformer.py`, you've been provided a node that calls this function for you and makes the conversion between pixel-frame and robot-frame coordinates.
 You just need to fill in the point correspondences measured from your system.

 `rqt_image_view` will be a useful debugging tool here.
 If you enable mouse clicking (there is a checkbox next to the topic name), then `rqt_image_view` will publish the pixel coordinates of points you click on in the image to a topic like this: `/zed/rgb/image_rect_color_mouse_left`.
 Publish a marker to RVIZ using this pixel (we've provided you with a function `draw_marker` in `scripts/homography_transformer.py`), and you should be able to quickly tell if your homography matrix is doing its job.
+Note that publishing messages from your local computer to the car's ROS master can be finicky depending on your OS, so you may need to record a ROS bag of camera data and do this testing locally.

 ## Module 4: Controller for Parking and Line Following <a name="module4"></a>
 While your teammates are putting together the computer vision algorithms and localizing the cone, you will also implement a parking controller for the robot.
 We want you to implement a parking controller that parks your robot in front of a cone at a given distance.
 The robot will start with the cone in the field of view of the camera and should drive directly to the cone and park in front of it (1.5 - 2 feet from the front).
 Parking means facing the cone at the correct distance, not just stopping at the correct distance.
 See an example video [here](https://gfycat.com/ObeseVioletIcelandicsheepdog).